NXT TV preview: Four-way for a shot at the NXT Championship at New Year's Evil - Pro Wrestling Dot Net

 The following matches and events are advertised for Tuesday’s edition of the NXT television show.

--Leon Slater vs. Joe Hendry vs. Dion Lennox vs. Myle Borne in a four-way for a shot at the NXT Championship at New Year’s Evil
+-Leon Slater vs. Joe Hendry vs. Dion Lennox vs. Myles Borne in a four-way for a shot at the NXT Championship at New Year’s Evil

 -Blake Monroe vs. Thea Hail for the NXT Women’s North American Championship